sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

 ```

 By calling this command you create a new NNEF asset that just replaced your
 streaming dimensions S by 8.

-If you look at this newly generated *graph.nnef*, you will observe several novelties:
+If you look at this newly generated *graph.nnef*, you will also observe several novelties:

-a new extension is added:
+- a new extension is added:

 ```nnef
 extension tract_registry tract_pulse;
 ```

-The introduction of new tract properties:
+- The introduction of new tract properties:

 ```nnef
   ("pulse.delay", tract_core_cast([3], to = "i64")),